facebook/react/scripts/release/README.md

 git checkout -b 16.8.3 v16.8.2
 ```

-Next cherry pick any changes from master that you want to include in the release:
+Next cherry-pick any changes from the master that you want to include in the release:

 ```sh
 git cherry-pick <commit-hash>
 ```

-Once you have cherry picked all of the commits you want to include in the release, push your feature branch and create a Pull Request (so that Circle CI will create a build):
+Once you have cherry-picked all of the commits you want to include in the release, push your feature branch and create a Pull Request (so that Circle CI will create a build):

 ```sh
 git push origin 16.8.3